SyncfusionExamples/working-with-wpf-docking-manager-and-mvvm-light/README.md

 # Working with WPF DockingManager and MVVM Light

-This sample demonstrates how to integrate **Syncfusion’s WPF DockingManager** with the **MVVM Light framework** to create a modular, maintainable, and MVVM‑friendly docking application.
-It shows how docked windows can be managed through view models while keeping UI logic separated from business logic.
+This sample demonstrates how to integrate the **Syncfusion WPF DockingManager** with the **MVVM Light framework** to build a fully MVVM‑compliant docking application.
+It shows how docked and document windows can be created, managed, and synchronized through ViewModels without relying on code‑behind logic.

 ## Overview
-This example illustrates how to build a docking‑based WPF application using the MVVM pattern.
-Instead of controlling docked windows directly from code‑behind, the DockingManager is driven through view models using MVVM Light concepts such as commands, messaging, and property notifications.

-This approach enables dynamic creation, activation, and management of docked panes while preserving clean separation of concerns and testability.
+DockingManager is not an ItemsControl, which makes it challenging to use directly in an MVVM architecture.
+This sample addresses that limitation by introducing a **custom DockingAdapter** that bridges DockingManager with MVVM Light using dependency properties, data binding, and collection change notifications.

+The application uses ViewModels to represent documents and docked panes, while the DockingAdapter dynamically creates and manages DockingManager children based on the bound data source.

 ## What This Sample Demonstrates
-- How to use Syncfusion DockingManager in an MVVM‑based WPF application
+- How to integrate Syncfusion DockingManager with MVVM Light
+- How to create a custom adapter to support ItemsSource binding
-- How to manage docked windows using ViewModels instead of code‑behind
+- How to represent docked panes and documents using ViewModels
-- How to bind docking states such as visibility and activation to ViewModel properties
+- How to synchronize the active document between the UI and ViewModel
+- How to dynamically add and remove docked windows using collections
-- How to use MVVM Light messaging and commands to coordinate docking actions
+- How to maintain a clean separation between UI and application logic
-- A clean architectural pattern for scalable docking applications

 ## Key Components Used
-- **DockingManager**: Provides docking, floating, and layout management for child panes
-- **MVVM Light Toolkit**: Enables ViewModel communication, commands, and notifications
-- **ViewModel classes**: Control the state and behavior of docked windows
+- **DockingManager**: Manages docked and document windows
+- **DocumentContainer**: Hosts document‑style windows
+- **DockingAdapter**: Custom UserControl that enables MVVM binding
+- **IDockElement**: Interface for dockable ViewModel items
-- **UserControls / Content views**: Represent the visual content of docked panes
+- **Workspace / Document ViewModels**: Represent docked panes and documents
+- **MVVM Light**: Provides ViewModelBase, commands, and IOC support

 ## How It Works
-1. Docked windows are represented by ViewModel instances.
-2. Each ViewModel exposes properties that control the docking state and visibility.
-3. MVVM Light commands and messaging are used to trigger docking actions.
-4. The DockingManager responds to ViewModel changes through data binding.
-5. The UI updates automatically without direct code‑behind interaction.
+1. ViewModels implement the `IDockElement` interface to describe dock state and headers.
+2. A collection of dockable items is exposed from the MainViewModel.
+3. DockingAdapter binds to this collection using `ItemsSource`.
+4. DockingAdapter creates and configures DockingManager child controls dynamically.
+5. Active document changes are synchronized using a dependency property.
+6. Collection change events update the DockingManager layout in real time.

 ## Benefits
+- Enables true MVVM usage with DockingManager
-- Maintains strict separation between UI and logic
+- Eliminates tight coupling between UI and logic
+- Supports dynamic document and pane management
-- Improves maintainability and testability of docking applications
+- Improves maintainability and testability
-- Supports dynamic and complex docking layouts
-- Follows best practices for MVVM‑based WPF development
+- Ideal for IDE‑style and document‑centric applications

-This approach is ideal for IDE‑style applications, dashboards, and tool‑based interfaces that require both flexible docking and a clean MVVM architecture.
+This approach is well suited for WPF applications that require advanced docking layouts while adhering to MVVM best practices using MVVM Light.

 https://help.syncfusion.com/wpf/docking/pattern-and-practices#mvvmlight